ISLE OF WIGHT, a short visit with David Dennis, June 1 - 4, 2015

 Arrived at David's just gone 9am as he was returning from walking Shadow, a temporary rescue black terrier, and after a coffee departed for Lymington via the M40, M4, A33 etc to Cadnam reaching this point after 2 hours driving.
-Today was overcast and windy with a severe storm heading in from the south-west…Nevertheless we took a left turn just before Brockenhurst to the standing Hat car park and went in search of Pearl-bordered Frits.
-Eventually our luck was in and a total of 6 - 8 individuals ultimately seen, along with a couple of male Common Blues and Speckled Woods.
+Today was overcast and windy with a severe storm heading in from the south-west…Nevertheless we took a left turn just before Brockenhurst to the Standing Hat car park and went in search of Pearl-bordered Fritillaries (Boloria euphrosyne).
+Eventually our luck was in and a total of 6 - 8 individuals ultimately seen, along with a couple of male Common Blues (Polyommatus icarus) and Speckled Woods (Pararge aegeria).

 Eventually Cornerways, our B&B on the eastern edge of Ventnor, was reached at 7pm and Stuart suggested I move my car from underneath a large tree, just in case the pending storm brought it down!
 He then drove us up to the Bonchurch Inn for dinner at 7.45, and what a lovely old place this is!
 A super pub, lovely food, and a couple of pints of Bombardier.
 We walked back to the B&B down the country lanes with light rain driven into our faces by the stiff wind just in time to watch the 10pm BBC news before nodding off with my laptop still across my knees.